washingtonpost/storybook-addon-web-vitals/README.md

 # Storybook Addon Web Vitals

 Storybook Addon Web Vitals can be used for instant feedback on loading, interactivity, and layout shift metric for each story.
-We use the [web-vitals](https://github.com/GoogleChrome/web-vitals) library.
+We use the [web-vitals](https://github.com/GoogleChrome/web-vitals).

-This is an alpha release.
-We currently only report CLS statuses.
+We report on FID, CLS, and LCP.

 ![React Storybook Screenshot](https://user-images.githubusercontent.com/347490/104764861-f9288e80-5735-11eb-9198-14de8a066a40.png)